 Departure Day: Mon 13th September

 Emily, Lead Cyclist:

 “I just cannot wait!
 It’ll be a tough first week but if you want to test yourself, 9 days non-stop on these roads will be the best!”

 Sarah, Event Organiser:

-“Throughout the week, there will be marked changes in landscape, architecture, cycling heroes (and cheese).
-This is the way to get to know France, and the Tour de France, better.”
+“Throughout the week, there will be huge changes in landscape, architecture, culture and challenge.
+This is the way to get to see how much variety the Tour de France offers.”

 Annabel, Alumni Cyclist:

 “I cycled the first half because I was happy with the challenge of long stages but decided the second half mountains were just one step too far.
 I remember a couple of the stages being pretty brutal but it was so memorable and sooooo worth it.
 Just take your time and you’ll get there!”

 Le Loop is known for its camaraderie and inclusiveness and we strongly believe that there’s a Loop for everyone.
 We have no cut off times and cyclists will always be supported as far as safety and daylight hours allow.
 However, there is a speed and a level of training required for some of the longer Loops and the Grand Loop because we have limited space in our support vehicles and this event is not designed for cyclists who cannot complete full stages (Click here for e-bike and non-standard bike info).